Gremlins 2: Lenny Gremlin Movie Prop

 Introduction

-One hand puppet was used for the entire Microwave Marge scene, as well as the Lenny/George sequence in the toy store.
-It is not currently known whether this Lenny hand puppet has survived as no photos of it have surfaced since production ended.
+One of these hand puppets was featured in the entire Microwave Marge sequence, as well as the Lenny and George scene inside the toy store.
+Its current whereabouts are unknown, as no photographs of that puppet have surfaced since production wrapped.

 Still image of our Lenny puppet from the New York, New York sequence of Gremlins 2: The New Batch

 Sally Ray holding our Lenny puppet during the New York, New York sequence.
-George is visable in the lower left hand side.
+George is visible in the lower left hand side.
 Photo courtesy of Sally Ray.

 Lenny original auction photos from when he was sold in 2015 via Propstore

-After restoration, Lenny was then sold in 2015 via Propstore and held by a private collector until 2023 when it was acquired by the Gremlins Museum.
+Following its restoration, the Lenny puppet was sold through Propstore in 2015 and remained in a private collection until 2023, when it was acquired by the Gremlins Museum.

 Lenny upon completion of his restoration